Prospero86/netrunner/README.md

 Local cache like Decentraleyes and Load from Cache.

+Option to turn off disk usage for all data (cache, tmp data, cookies, logs, etc.).

 All this in a per site basis.

 URL Deobfuscation like "Google search link fix" and "Pure URL".